dapr12/SpatialRegressionBSPS2023/README.md

 Next, extract the contents of the ZIP file using your preferred unzip software, such as 7ZIP or Win-ZIP.

-The files include: -- two sets of 40 PowerPoint slides -- one Tutorial guide, providing some sketchy answers to the set tasks@ --  Full code for cleaning the India data yourself to study any other aspect of Indian society using 'Periodic Labour-Force Survey' 2017/8 or 2018/9.
+The files include: -- three PowerPoint slides -- one Tutorial guide, providing some sketchy answers to the set tasks@ --  Full code for cleaning the India data yourself to study any other aspect of Indian society using 'Periodic Labour-Force Survey' 2017/8 or 2018/9.
 Use all these for self-managed learning.

 During the workshop, if you have a question, please raise your hand, and someone will assist you.